StreamHPC/HIP/docs/tutorials/reduction.md

 the warps terminate, moreover without the need for syncing the entire block, we can also unroll the loop.

+The `tmp` namespace used beyond this point in the chapter holds a handful of template meta-programmed utilities to facilitate writing flexible _and_ optimal code.

+- `tmp::static_for` is a for loop where the running index is a compile-time constant and is eligible for use in compile-time evaluated contexts, not just constant folding within the compiler.
+- `tmp::static_range_for` is the range-based for loop equivalent.
+- `tmp::static_range_switch` takes run-time value and run-time dispatches to a range set of tabulated functions where said value is a compile-time constant and is eligible for use in compile-time evaluated contexts.

 ```diff
 -template<typename T, typename F>
 +template<uint32_t WarpSize, typename T, typename F>